hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Switch to the Visual Studio Code window containing your ContainerDevice code project.

-    If you closed Visual Studio Code after the previous exercise, use Visual Studio Code to open the lab 6 Starter folder.
+    If you closed Visual Studio Code after the previous exercise, use Visual Studio Code to open the lab 6 Final folder.

 1. On the Visual Studio Code **View** menu, click **Terminal**.